-If you’re wondering what all the fuss is about when bakers use dutch ovens to make bread, then you’re not alone.
-For centuries bread has been made without the use of a dutch oven, yet, in recent years, for home bakers at least the use of them is widespread.
-So why are dutch ovens used to make sourdough?
-How do they work and can you still make decent sourdough bread without a dutch oven?
+If you’re wondering what all the fuss is about when bakers use Dutch ovens to make bread, then you’re not alone.
+For decades bread has been made without the use of a Dutch oven, yet, in recent years, for home bakers at least the use of them is widespread.
+So why are Dutch ovens used to make sourdough?
+How do they work and can you still make decent sourdough bread without a Dutch oven?
 These are the questions I’m going to get to the bottom of today!

-Steam moistens the air in the oven.
-This attracts to the surface of the bread and protects it from the direct heat of the oven.
+Steam moistens the air in the oven and is attracted to the surface of the bread.
+A barrier of condensed water protects the outside of the bread from the direct heat of the oven.
 This allows the bread to rise during the early stages of the bake.
 We call this oven spring!

 During the first 10-15 minutes, bread baked in a humid oven uses up the last bit of energy in the yeast and rapidly rises.
 Without steam, sourdough bread would be denser and have a softer crust.
 For a nice airy crumb and a thin and crispy crust, we need moist air around it when baking.

 Home ovens are quite big (in comparison to the size of the bread) and are often not powerful enough to react to a loss of temperature.
 This happens when the cold bread goes into the oven along with water to make steam.

 Profession deck ovens have less free space and using three-phase power, can quickly adjust to the raw bread being loaded.
 They also have doors that can’t be pushed open from the inside to lock the steam in!

 Most domestic ovens, especially ones with low power ratings, struggle with baking bread.
 Expect a lower amount of oven spring and an increase in the length of the bake.
 This is also bad for crumb freshness.
 As they are not well sealed, domestic ovens tend to not retain steam all that well.
 More steam has to be added which cools the oven further.

 It’s not looking good for baking sourdough in a home oven!